kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support and other improvements and extensions.

+2019-07-01 (v6.0e/03)

+  The .ini files holding the video position and the last selected subtitle are removed.
+The function is still there however.

+  If there a no audio tracks the audio track menu is disabled now.

+  The Greek translation is present now.
+Thanks to Xenos Latinos, see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/20b5b37fba/#f20e.

+  The "SetDelay" has been made more versatile.

 2019-04-05 (v6.0e/02)